Our Extraordinary History Spanning Two Centuries

 Young women working 12-hour days came to the house for lunch.
 Volunteers and staff held meetings and socials, supplied women's food and clothing, organized day and rest trips for mothers, and helped women find employment.
 Some of Cambridge's first ESL classes took place at the MFNH; and the city's first "Baby Clinic" began there.

 In the 1930s, boys learned woodworking at the MFNH, while mothers and young girls practiced sewing and cooking.

-There were drama classes and community productions.
-In the '40s, the house hosted a boxing ring, and in the '50s and '60s, teens from all over Cambridge came to Friday evening sock hops.
-In the early '70s, the Black Panthers had a radio station on the third floor and sponsored Saturday morning father and son breakfasts in the basement.
+There were drama classes and community productions as well.
+In the 1940s, the house hosted a boxing ring, and in the 1950s and 1960s, teens from all over Cambridge came to Friday evening sock hops.
+In the early 1970s, the Black Panthers had a radio station on the third floor and sponsored Saturday morning father and son breakfasts in the basement.

 The Margaret Fuller House was designated a National Historic Landmark in 1984.
 Throughout its history, it has always maintained the primary goals of a Settlement House: "To provide focus, education, recreation, and orientation for its surrounding community; to be the socializing vehicle whereby the middle class and working class could meet…"